GeorgeQLe/tutorial-starting-point/README.md

 - `/src/app` - Next.js app router pages and layouts
 - `/src/lib` - Utility functions and shared logic

-## 🎥 YouTube Tutorials
+## 🎥 YouTube Walkthroughs

-This template is used in the G Can Build YouTube channel tutorials.
-Each tutorial builds upon this foundation to create various web applications while teaching modern web development concepts.
+This template is used in the G Can Build YouTube channel walkthroughs.
+Each walkthrough builds upon this foundation to create various web applications while teaching modern web development concepts.

-Follow along with our tutorials to learn:
+Follow along with our walkthroughs to learn:
 - Full-stack web development
 - Modern React patterns and best practices
 - Database design and management